Comprehensive plan surveys seek input from Lincoln County residents

 Marvin asked a mixture of questions of the commissioners that bounced between the comprehensive plan and visioning for the future, as well as the housing issue.
 The first question Marvin asked is what the commissioners want to see come out of the new comprehensive plan.

-“I’m a member of the west central digital equity task force,” Micaela Wuehler, commissioner, said.
+“I’m a member of the west central digital equity task force,” Commissioner Micaela Wuehler said.
 “I would definitely like to see fiber installation be a part of that plan to the entire county.”

 “One thing that I have noticed in our last protest session is that we have quite a number of homes in our county and in town in particular that are less than desirable,” Woodruff said.
 “We need to have some renovation and update to these properties that are unlivable or at substandard levels.”